 When little to no information is available, consumers only have to contend with the claims the advert is making about the benefits of the products to the environment.
-In the majority of cases, the information can’t be verified scientifically but the marketers spin it to look legitimate and knowledgeable while it conveys a whole bunch of nothing.
+In the majority of cases, the information can’t be verified scientifically, but the marketers spin it to look legitimate and knowledgeable while it conveys a whole bunch of nothing.

 9. Favored partnerships

 Claims that the product is endorsed or vetted by reliable companies help boost company sales.
-Partnership and relationship strategies with non-profit organizations that are at the forefront of protecting the environment, give a company an advantage over the other competitors as it invokes trust from the consumers that the products are legit.
+Partnership and relationship strategies with non-profit organizations that are at the forefront of protecting the environment give a company an advantage over the other competitors as it invokes trust from the consumers that the products are legit.

 10. Green projects

 A good example is an oil company conducting an ocean clean-up project to protect the environment after an oil spill.
 These initiatives are normally taken up by companies after they have been given directives by the government after committing an environmental offense.
-It usually gives the company an illusion of compliance while, in real sense, it is the opposite of the case as they are just covering up the acts of environmental degradation previously done.
+It usually gives the company an illusion of compliance while, in a real sense, it is the opposite of the case as they are just covering up the acts of environmental degradation previously done.

 11. Feedback loops

 This is done by using the feedback of the consumers to create the desired image.
-It encompasses using customer feedback by companies through surveys and focus groups, of what they feel and deem fit to be placed in the category of green products.
+It encompasses using customer feedback by companies through surveys and focus groups of what they feel and deem fit to be placed in the category of green products.
 The information is then used in advertisements to satisfy the consumer’s needs, increasing the rate of purchase.
 Fascinatingly, the advertisers do not usually air out negative feedback.

 12. Production process

-The materials and manufacturing technology used to make the products are overly exaggerated to be those that conserve natural resources, energy and the environment.
+The materials and manufacturing techniques used to make the products are overly exaggerated to be those that conserve natural resources, energy and the environment.
 Companies claim they use green solutions during the process of manufacturing or when they operate their businesses.

-Eventually, this will produce products that have been examined for any environmental impacts during every step of the production process including the input of raw materials.
+Eventually, this will produce products that have been examined for any environmental impacts during every step of the production process, including the input of raw materials.

 13. Pressing issues